Western Ukraine - The McGowans

 Harris and Leah McGowan have been working with faith-based organizations in western Ukraine together since 2018.

-In her time going between Ukraine and the United States, Leah spent her time learning the Ukrainian language and seeking internship opportunities that would strengthen her passion for nonprofit management, branding, storytelling, fundraising, and business administration.
-During this time she was heavily pursued by onlooking Harris McGowan.
-The two originally met in a homeschool chemistry class but reconnected in early 2017 and were married in September of 2018.
+During her time back and forth between Ukraine and the United States, Leah invested in Ukrainian language lessons and sought internship opportunities with faith-based organizations in nonprofit management, branding, storytelling, fundraising, and business administration.
+During this time, she was heavily pursued by onlooking Harris McGowan.
+The two originally met in a homeschool chemistry class but reconnected in early 2017.

 When Russia invaded Ukraine in February of 2022, Harris and Leah moved to Western Ukraine with their son, Alistair, who was 1.5 years old at the time.
-During their time there, they heavily felt the effects of war on the culture, observed the needs of various nonprofits while volunteering behind the scenes, and felt the pressures of living overseas for the first time.
+During their time there, they heavily felt the effects of war on the culture and observed the needs of various nonprofits while volunteering behind the scenes.
+They deeply felt the grief of the country they had been called to serve and felt the pressures of being in full-time ministry for the first time.

-The McGowans' time in the U.S. has provided healing, connections, resources, and fresh vision for ways to strengthen their family while continuing their ministry in Western Ukraine for such a time as this.
+Now, they are preparing to relaunch to Ukraine and are currently advocating for the financial and spiritual resources they need to return to the mission field in a sustainable way.
+The McGowans' time in the U.S. has provided much healing, new connections, spiritual resources, and fresh vision for ways to strengthen their family as they continue to serve the people of Ukraine and share the hope of Christ.
 They plan to return to Ukraine in 2025 when the Lord provides the financial support to continue their work as vocational missionaries.

 Mission: